covidsafe/App-Android/README.md

 \* Corresponding authors

-If you want to contribute to this project, please look through the list of issues, and if you find one you want to work on specifically, email me (jucha@cs.washington.edu).
-I am more than happy to walk you through the details of the current codebase so we can figure out how best to integrate your chosen feature.
+There are many more exciting additions that we wish to add to this project that are detailed in our issue tracker.
+We are looking people to contribute to this project, please look through the list of issues, and if you find one you want to work on specifically, email me (jucha@cs.washington.edu) and I can add you as a member of the team.
+I am also more than happy to walk you through the details of the current codebase so we can figure out how best to integrate your chosen feature.